Sterc/mailchimpsubscribe/core/components/mailchimpsubscribe/docs/readme.txt

 * Add MailChimpSubscribe to your FormIt hooks
 * Add in your chunk the placeholder fi.error.mailchimp, which holds all MailChimp error messages.
 * Add a field called newsgroup, if the value of this field is set to yes, the user will be subscribed to the mailchimp list.

+Properties

+* mailchimpListId: Mailchimp List ID.
+* mailchimpFields: Configuration containing the field mapping between FormIt form and Mailchimp merge tags.
+* mailchimpSubscribeField: Field name to use for subscribing users to mailchimp.
+* mailchimpSubscribeFieldValue: Field value to use for subscribing users to mailchimp.